 Snottygobbles, or the case for gardeners’ Latin

-You might need BBC blood in your veins to remember the childen’s show Bill and Ben the Flowerpot Men (and I don’t mean the more slick, recent reprise).
-Bill and Ben were identical flowerpot people, not too unlike the fellow in our picture today, and every episode would end with the question: Was it Bill […]
+You might need BBC blood in your veins to remember the c online pharmacy buy tamiflu with best prices today in the USA hilden’s show Bill and Ben the Flowerpot Men (and I don’t mean the more slick, recent reprise).
+Bill online pharmacy buy prelone with best prices today in the USA and Ben were […]

 Weeding the bookshelf